qing3962/password-protection/README.md

 ## What does this plugin do?

 No encrypt, no decrypt.
-This plugin doesn't modify your notes, it will not do anything with your notes, only lock them.
+This plugin doesn't modify your notes, it only lock the Obsidian and ask password to unlock.

-When you launch Obsidian:
+## Settings

-If the protected folder you set is the root folder (/), a password verification box will be presented.
-Enter the correct password and you can open a note.
+- "Enable/Disable password protection": you may set your password or use your password to enable/disable lock protection.

-If the protected folder you set is a sub-folder (/xxx), when you open a note that located in the sub-folder, a password verification box will pop up.
-Enter the correct password to open the note.
+- "Auto-lock": Specify a number of minutes for auto-locking obsidian since the last right password is typed.

-Once you have entered the correct password, you will not be asked to enter it again when opening other protected notes.
+- "Password prompt": Please type a question to help you remember your password.

-If you want to lock password protection again, you may invoke the command panel, type "pass", find the command - "Password Protection: Lock", run it, when you open a protected note, the password verification box will pop up again.
+- "Protected folder or file": You may type a path for protecting, if you use the '/', the entire vault will be protected.

-In Obsidian for desktop, a Password Protection Button is on the sidebar.
-Click on it to lock or unlock.
+- "More folders or files": Add more paths to be protected, e.g. 'mynotes/diarys', up to 6.

 ## Changelog